Driving in Snow and Ice

 - Steer gently.
 The main problem with steering when driving in snow happens when you come out of the ice patch and your tires hit the pavement.
 If the wheel is turned as your tires hit clear pavement, it can cause your vehicle to dart sharply off the road.
 To avoid this, gently guide your vehicle through any turns, wait until you are going straight to accelerate and don’t jerk the wheel when on ice.

 - Know what to do if you skid.
-Don’t slam on the breaks or turn sharply.
+Don’t slam on the brakes or turn sharply.
 Simply take your foot off the gas and steer your car in the direction you want to go.
 Wait for the car to slow down so you can regain control.

 - Don’t use cruise control.
 Even if snow hasn't started accumulating, if sand or salt has been applied to roads, the road surface has changed.
 Stay in control of your vehicle by manually adjusting the speed.

 - Use caution on hills.
 When approaching a hill, gently accelerate before your reach it and keep a steady pace while climbing it.
 Try to avoid stopping on the hill.
 If traffic is backed up, stop at the bottom of the hill as it can be difficult to gain traction in the snow and ice while on an incline.
 When descending, drive slowly, with caution.
-Avoid slamming on your breaks.
-Instead tap them and apply gentle pressure.
+Avoid slamming on your brakes.
+Instead, tap them and apply gentle pressure.

 - Watch for black ice.
 “Black ice” often looks like a puddle, but instead it’s a sheet of ice that is very slick.
 This can be especially prevalent in the mornings and evenings when the temperature drops because it causes melted snow and ice to refreeze.